camunda/camunda-docs-manual/content/update/minor/77-to-78/index.md

 # Incident Handler

-This section concerns Java API and the interface `org.camunda.bpm.engine.impl.incident.IncidentHandler` that is a part of internal API.
+This section concerns the Java API and the interface `org.camunda.bpm.engine.impl.incident.IncidentHandler`, that is a part of the internal API.

 The return type of `IncidentHandler#handleIncident` has been changed from `void` to `Incident`.
-The API expects that, if an incident was created, it is returned by the method, otherwise method can return `null` value.
+The API expects that, in case an incident was created, it is returned by the method, otherwise the method can return a `null` value.

 In case there are custom incident handlers implementing that interface, the method `handleIncident(...)` should be adjusted.

 # Batch processing for database operations

-Starting from version 7.8 Camunda uses batch processing to execute SQL statements over the database.
-Old (not batch) processing mode can be configured like this:
+Starting with version 7.8, Camunda uses batch processing to execute SQL statements over the database.
+The old (not batch) processing mode can be configured like this:
 ```xml
  <property name="jdbcBatchProcessing" value="false"/>
 ```

-You might consider disabling the batch mode in following cases:
+You might consider disabling the batch mode in the following cases:

 1. Batch processing is not working for Oracle versions earlier than 12.
 If you're using one of these versions you would need to disable batch processing in Camunda configuration to switch back to the old simple mode.